 If you have concerned about bullying that may be taking place, please see our Anti-Bullying Policy to find out who you should speak to (starting with your child’s class teacher) and how your concerns will be addressed.

 You can also take a look at our child friendly Anti-Bullying Policy that was developed and agreed by our School Council Members.
-This policy was shared with parents at our E-Safety INSPIRE workshop.
+This policy was shared with parents at our online INSPIRE workshop.